BraedenChubak/BraedenChubak.github.io/index.md

+# Introduction
 I am Braeden Chubak, a high school student who has been learning CompSci stuff for around 3 years now.

 # Contact
-braedenchubak AT gmail DOT com
+braedenchubak AT gmail DOT com (we hate webscrapers)